GingerNinja23/ipop-documentation/googlesoc2015-projects.md

 **Requirements**
 * Extend IPOP’s tincan module (and jingle if needed) to allow X.509-based authentication to XMPP server.
 * Extend IPOP’s tincan module and controller library to allow authenticated controller/tincan API calls and notifications.
-* Extend IPOP’s the controller such that the XMPP credentials are only stored in, and retrieved from a encrypted container.
+* Extend IPOP’s controller such that the XMPP credentials are only stored in, and retrieved from a encrypted container.
-* Extend IPOP’s the controller such that credentials are requested interactively if they are not stored.
+* Extend IPOP’s controller such that credentials are requested interactively if they are not stored.

 **Mentor**